foopod/blog-2.0/_tutorials/how-to-gooogle.md

 ## Don't search for questions, search for answers

 Google is starting to get better at matching questions to answers.
-But it excellent at finding answers on their own.
+But it's excellent at finding answers on their own.

 Think about how the answer would be phrased, so instead of searching for `What is the land mass of Australia?`, try looking for the answer `Australian land mass`.
 Not only is it quicker to type in, but you will find it even if no one has asked the question.